RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 On the other hand, you can organize group rides and events if you subscribe to their premium plan.
 The app also includes an in-built public chat, but no ride-ons or power-ups like Zwift.

-RGT Cycling route library is pretty limited.
+Wahoo RGT route library is pretty limited.
 It is one of the biggest disadvantages of this app because they get repetitive after a while.

-Creating a virtual world from scratch is not an easy task, even if you can inspire yourself in the real world, but RGT developers should add more routes to make the app more diverse.
+Creating a virtual world from scratch is not an easy task, even if you can inspire yourself in the real world.
+I expect Wahoo will add more routes and locations in the future.

 - Dirty Reiver